 A few points to take into account for this question are:

 - Describing the data that will be used for this project

 You should include if possible a description of the attribute data for each contributing Organization.
 This is including any required filtering, such as specific date ranges, or a subset of geographies.
-Also, if you are adding tokens for a Senate Matching Project, then you can add that information as well.
+Also, if you are adding tokens for a Privacy Preserving Matching Project, then you can add that information as well.